-We plot $-\chi_\mathrm{orb}T$ and $\sigma_\mathrm{dc}$ normalized by $\chi_{0}$ and $\sigma_{0}$, respectively, in Fig.~\ref{fig:scale}~(c), and find that these electromagnetic responses are scaled for the wide temperature range, as anticipated from Eq.~\eqref{eq: orbital}.
-The observed electromagnetic duality manifests itself in correspondence to the Lorentz covariance in QED, and the interband effect across the mass gap in the presence of electromagnetic fields characterizes the physical properties.
+We plot $-\chi_\mathrm{orb}T$ and $\sigma_\mathrm{dc}$, normalized by $\chi_{0}$ and $\sigma_{0}$, respectively, in Fig.~\ref{fig:scale}, and find that these electromagnetic responses are scaled in a wide temperature range, as anticipated from Eq.~\eqref{eq: orbital}.
+The observed electromagnetic duality manifests itself in the correspondence with the Lorentz covariance in QED.
+The interband effect across the mass gap in the presence of electromagnetic fields characterizes the physical properties.